 Here is the lower level mall entrance.
 Anna's Linen's is on the left and the grassy lost anchor spot is on the right.
 Inside are the escalators featured in the first set of photos.

-Anna's Linen's, Dollar General and Ball Photo make up the lower level of the mall.
+Anna's Linen's (now closed), Dollar General and Ball Photo make up the lower level of the mall.
 They have no access to the upper level from the inside, but the area underneath goes deep.
 This is the area I think would make a good DSW location.
 In the background is Big Lots with an arched facade that was formerly the Brendle's entrance.
 Brendle's was closed last time I saw it: obviously for a very long time.

 A look at Big Lots (former Brendle's) and Office Depot, which took over part of the Brendle's.

+In 2009, I drew up this redevelopment plan, which could work with a few modifications if enough retail stores were interested.
 From these Google Maps photos, I pieced together this redevelopment plan.
 Note the light blue area, which would be a new enclosed hallway fronting the lower level where I am recommending a Costco.
 DSW would take over the existing three tenants on the lower level.
 This would also be the lower level of Outdoor World, which would front the improved mall.

 The upper level plan is a bit more dramatic featuring a new parking deck, relocated Office Depot, new movie theater, new bookstore, new Trader Joes in the old Ingles and some renovations to the mall aside from a new multi-story Outdoor World.
 The parking deck would provide direct access to Outdoor World and Office Depot via the upper level enclosed walkway.